pekwm/pekwm/doc/actions.md

 **MoveHorizontal (int)**

 Moves a frame horizontally.
 Int is amount of pixels and can be negative.
+Int can be followed by '%' which denotes the percent of the screen width.

 > Moveresize-specific keybinding

 **MoveVertical (int)**

 Moves a frame vertically.
 Int is amount of pixels and can be negative.
+Int can be followed by '%' which denotes the percent of the screen height.

 >Moveresize-specific keybinding

 **ResizeHorizontal (int)**

 Resizes a frame horizontally.
 Int is amount of pixels and can be negative.
+Int can be followed by '%' which denotes the percent of the screen width.

 >Moveresize-specific keybinding

 **ResizeVertical (int)**

 Resizes a frame vertically.
 Int is amount of pixels and can be negative.
+Int can be followed by '%' which denotes the percent of the screen height.

 >Moveresize-specific keybinding